Close Menu

 If we do not win your Social Security benefits, then we will not charge you an attorney fee.

 The fee agreement says, if we win your case, then we will charge you 25% of your back benefit.
-Learn more about back due SSD benefits.
+Learn about past due SSD benefits.
 However, the SSA caps or limits the amount of the attorney fee.
-Currently, the maximum amount is $7200.
+Currently, the maximum amount is $9200.
 The attorney fee is whatever is the lessor amount between 25% of your back benefit and the maximum cap.

-Remember, we only charge you an attorney fee when we win your case.
-This is called a contingency fee.
-Our attorney fee is contingent on you winning your SSD benefits.
+Remember, we only charge you an attorney fee when we win your SSD benefits.

 SIGN THE CONTRACT & APPLY FOR DISABILITY BENEFITS

 Applying for SSD benefits with our help is simple.
-Once you sign the fee agreement, we will help you file your application for benefits online at the Social Security website.
+Once you sign the fee agreement, we will help you file your application for benefits on the Social Security website.
 If you receive SSD benefits, then within 24 months of your onset date of disability, you will also receive Medicare benefits.
 Medicare benefits pay for medical care.
-Find out more about Medicare benefits.
+Find out about Medicare benefits.

 You can also apply for Supplemental Security Income benefits.
 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
 SSI benefits are a “supplement” to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.
 It is also a benefit you can receive if you have never had a job.
 However, in order to be eligible for SSI your medical condition must meet SSA’s rules and the income and asset limits.